PawlakPiotr/golang-book-api/README.md

 ## Running project

+To start API simply run script:

+`buildAndRun.sh`

-To run API go to `src/golang-book-api` directory and simply run:
+If you want to run it manually go to `src/golang-book-api` directory and run file (you need to build it first):

 *MacOS/linux*
 ```